At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 There are different types of ads these days.
-It’s not just Google Ads (formerly Adwords) or Yahoo; there’s also Facebook, Twitter, and Pinterest, and some other social media.
+It’s not just Google Ads (formerly Adwords) or Yahoo; there’s also Facebook, Twitter, Pinterest, and some other social media.

 Aside from growing one’s email list, you can use PPC campaigns to directly increase your lead generation.
 How does this work?

-Most everyone understands PPC, so I’ll quickly summarize: you bid on keywords that relate to the service you provide and based on your bid, your ad appears, either in a search results page (like for Google Ads) or in a feed (like for Facebook).
+Most everyone understands PPC, so I’ll quickly summarize: you bid on keywords that relate to the service you provide and based on your bid, your ad appears, either on a search results page (like for Google Ads) or in a feed (like for Facebook).
 Each time someone clicks on your ad, you pay the cost of the bid.
 You’re essentially buying (or rather renting) good positions to be found in.

 Google Ads: A Numbers Game